BrainSegDMlF: A Dynamic Fusion-enhanced SAM for Brain Lesion Segmentation: Experiments

 \subsection{Implementation Details}

 Our method was implemented using the PyTorch deep learning framework and trained for 200 epochs on four NVIDIA A100 GPUs with 80GB of memory each.
 We employed the Adam optimizer with an initial learning rate of \(1 \times 10^{-4}\) and utilized a MultiStepLR learning rate scheduler to dynamically adjust the optimizer's learning rate.
 Specifically, the learning rate was multiplied by 0.5 at the 7th and 12th epochs to gradually reduce it, aiding model convergence.
-Due to memory constraints, we fine-tuned only the base model of SAM (SAM-B) in this work.
+We fine-tuned the SAM-B base model in this work.
 During training, all images were resized to 256x256 resolution.
 If an image's width or height was smaller than 256, its borders were padded with black; otherwise, bilinear interpolation was used for resizing.